Solving the At-Most-Once Problem with Nearly Optimal Effectiveness: Introduction

 \section{Introduction}

-The \emph{at-most-once problem} for asynchronous shared memory systems was introduced by Kentros et al. \cite{KKNS09} as the problem of performing a set of $n$ jobs by $m$ fail-prone processes while maintaining at-most-once semantics.
+The \emph{at-most-once problem} for asynchronous shared memory systems was introduced by Kentros \emph{et al.}\,\cite{KKNS09} as the problem of performing a set of $n$ jobs by $m$ fail-prone processes while maintaining at-most-once semantics.

 The \emph{at-most-once} semantic for object invocation ensures that an operation accessing and altering the state of an object is performed no more than once.
 This semantic is among the standard semantics for remote procedure calls (RPC) and method invocations and it provides important means for reasoning about the safety of critical applications.
 Uniprocessor systems may trivially provide solutions for at-most-once semantics by implementing a central schedule for operations.
 The problem becomes very challenging for autonomous processes in a system with concurrent invocations on multiple objects.
+At-most-once semantics have been thoroughly studied in the context of at-most-once message delivery\,\cite{CCW95,LLS93,LLW91} and at-most-once process invocation for RPC~\cite{BirNel84,LinGan85,Spector82}.
+However, finding effective solutions for asynchronous shared-memory multiprocessors, in terms of how many at-most-once invocations can be performed by the cooperating processes, is largely an open problem.
+Solutions for the at-most-once problem, using only atomic read/write memory, and without specialized hardware support such as conditional writing, provide a useful tool in reasoning about the safety properties of applications developed for a variety of multiprocessor systems, including those not supporting bus-interlocking instructions and multi-core systems.
+Specifically, in recent years, attention has shifted from increasing clock speed towards \emph{chip multiprocessing}, in order to increase the performance of systems.
+Because of the differences in each multi-core system, asynchronous shared memory is becoming an important abstraction for arguing about the safety properties of parallel applications in such systems.
+In the next years, one can expect chip multiprocessing to appear in a wide range of applications, many of which will have components that need to satisfy at-most-once semantics in order to guarantee safety.
+Such applications may include autonomous robotic devices, robotic devices for assisted living, automation in production lines or medical facilities.
+In such applications performing specific jobs at-most-once may be of paramount importance for safety of patients, the workers in a facility, or the devices themselves.
+Such jobs could be the triggering of a motor in a robotic arm, the activation of the X-ray gun in an X-ray machine, or supplying a dosage of medicine to a patient.